stalela/stalela-docs/docs/40-ops/observability.md

 # Observability

-Metrics, logs, and tracing conventions for Storo.
+Metrics, logs, and tracing conventions for Stalela.

 ---